Veena (TV series)

-Veena is a Pakistani television series starring Fahad Mustafa in the title role as a eunuch, who struggles for the welfare of his community.
+Veena is a Pakistani television series starring Fahad Mustafa in the title role as a eunuch, who struggles for the welfare of their community.
+Danish Taimoor features as the normal lead.
 The supporting cast includes Abid Ali, Beenish Chohan, Javeria Abbasi, Shabbir Jan and Nauman Masood.
 It was directed by Syed Atif Hussain and first broadcast on ARY Digital in 2009.

 Mustafa's performance in the series was met with critical acclaim, and is marked as his first breakthrough.
 The series received two nominations at the 9th Lux Style Awards, including Best TV Actor for Mustafa and Best TV Writer.

 Plot summary

-The plot focuses on society's attitude towards the queer people and revolves around the struggle of Veena, a eunuch who wants to get due rights of his community as human beings.
+The plot focuses on society's attitude towards the queer people and revolves around the struggle of Veena, a eunuch who wants to get due rights of their community as human beings.